They get a lot more complex, believe me.

 - Metal Gear Solid 4 Database had one, which was criticized for being somewhat inaccurate in places, but rather memorably made it so the fanboys could no longer ignore that Volgin and Raikov in Metal Gear Solid 3 were lovers.

-- Used straight in the same comic here.
+- Used straight here.
 Of course it's gotten considerably more complicated since then.

 - Lampshaded in Questionable Content in this comic and the next when Faye's psychologist has to make a Love Chart with thumbtacks and string.